lumagateinc/Resource-Scheduler/README.md

 [back to ToC](#table-of-contents)

 ### Schedule Resources by Tag<!-- omit in toc -->

+Associating schedules to resources with tags is the preferred method for managing large numbers of resources as explained in [Managing Schedules](#managing-schedules) above.

 *To associate a tag to a schedule, perform the following steps:*